 What Makes The Law Place Different From Other Law Firms?

 The Law Place is not like other law firms in Florida.
 Our law firm is the result of the combined knowledge, skills, assets, and experience of our established attorneys, who, together, are a dominant force in North Port and the State of Florida as a whole.
-Our attorneys are all litigators who are continuously fine-tuning their skills with the aim of securing victory and justice on behalf of their valued clients.
+Our personal injury lawyers are all litigators who are continuously fine-tuning their skills with the aim of securing victory and justice on behalf of their valued clients.

 Our team has over 75 years of combined experience and has handled cases in almost every County in Florida, including North Port.
 Many of the attorneys at our law firm are rated AVVO 10.0, which is the highest possible rating on the site.
 This rating is based on trial skills, associations, awards, client reviews, and length of practice.